GUT CHECK TRIATHLON / DUATHLON

 GATES OPEN – Saturday morning at 7 am

-SCOUTING THE COURSE – if you missed the group scout on the 8th, you can still swim the course during race week.
-The buoys are small and yellow but you should see three of them from shore.
-Start near the kayak rental shed and swim counter clockwise.
+SCOUTING THE COURSE – You can swim the waters of Cliff Pond any day — always open to the public — and marker buoys are expected to be set on Wednesday of race week.
+The buoys are small and yellow but you should be able to see them from shore.
+Start near the kayak rental shed and swim counter-clockwise.
 Finish at the base of the cliff.
 See the course maps (below) for guidance.
+We expect the bike course to be signed on Thursday.
 You can bike the course anytime (follow the course map below) but beware, security gates are closed at two points and one gate (Area 7) will remain closed until minutes before the race start.
 (However, you can walk your bike around the gates.)
-As to the run, we expect the course to be marked by noon on Thursday.
+As to the run, we expect the course to be marked on Friday.
 Look for bright laminated signs affixed to trees.

-THE “I’VE CHANGED MY MIND” POLICY – yes, you can change your mind up to the moment you pick up your race packet and switch from triathlon to duathlon, or from duathlon to triathlon.
+THE “I’VE CHANGED MY MIND” POLICY – Yes, you can change your mind up to the moment you pick up your race packet: to switch from triathlon to duathlon, or from duathlon to triathlon.
 But, you must make this decision before you pick up your race packet.
 See the friendly people in the registration shelter for assistance.

 PARKING – VIPs (the first 50 registrants) and our volunteers enjoy a limited number of parking spots near transition.
 Those folks will receive your parking pass by email a few days before the race.
 (You must park in your numbered spot only!)
 All other competitors and visitors are to park in the overflow lot on Nook Road located just 10 yards past the entrance to Area 6.
 No parking alongside any roads or drives!